 Purchase "African Americans of Martha's Vineyard" with PayPal

-I introduced the speaker at Della Hardman Day, Saturday, July 27 at 4 pm at Ocean Park, Oak Bluffs.
-The excellent speaker was Khalil Gibran Muhammad.
+I introduced the speaker at Della Hardman Day at Ocean Park, Oak Bluffs on July 31, 2010.
+The speaker was Khalil Gibran Muhammad.
 Very well attended.
-Celebratory cake followed!

 African Americans of Martha's Vineyard